Boeing probe focuses on battery, 787 deliveries halted

 Goldman Sachs estimated the hit to ANA's annual operating profit could be up to $40 million if the grounding of its 17 Dreamliners drags on through March.
 The plane makes up close to a tenth of ANA's fleet and is crucial to its growth strategy.

-A spokesman for the airline said ANA remained committed to the Dreamliner and would spare no effort to get it back in the air safely.
+A spokesman for the airline said ANA remained committed to the Dreamliner.
+"The Boeing 787 is an absolutely wonderful aircraft and we will spare no effort to help it get back in the air safely as soon as possible," said Hideya Oishi.

 Australia's Qantas Airways said it cancelled an order for one of 15 Dreamliners earmarked for its budget arm Jetstar.
 It said the decision to cancel was taken late last year, before the plane's recent problems.
 Qantas has options to order 50 of the new generation aircraft.